Daniel H. Pink: Television and video work

 He was host and co-executive producer of the National Geographic Channel social science TV series Crowd Control.
 The program set up experiments around the U.S. in an attempt to change behavior.

-His TED Talk on “The Puzzle of Motivation” is one of the 25 most popular TED talks of all time with 41 million views.

-He has appeared on CBS Sunday Morning and Face the Nation, ABC World News Tonight and Good Morning America, PBS NewsHour, CNN Fareed Zakaria GPS, OWN Super Soul Sunday and other programs.

-Washington Post column

-In 2024 Pink became a contributing columnist for the Washington Post.
-He writes a column entitled "Why Not?", examining unexpected ideas for improving American life.
-According to Post editors, the publication is using the column to introduce “possibility journalism."

 Personal life

 Pink married Jessica Lerner, a lawyer and fellow Yale Law School grad, in 1995.
 They live in Washington D.C. with their children.

 Honors and awards

-Pink has received honorary degrees from Georgetown University, Pratt Institute, Ringling College of Art and Design, and the University of Indianapolis.
+Pink has received honorary degrees from Georgetown University, Pratt Institute, Ringling College of Art and Design, the University of Indianapolis, and the Columbus College of Art and Design.

-Pink’s books have been selected as common reads for first-year students at George Washington University, Butler University, Texas State University, and other colleges.
-In addition, Oprah Winfrey gifted copies of his book, A Whole New Mind, to 4,500 graduates of Stanford University when she gave the school’s commencement address.